null

 No

 ¹ The FCC has not yet issued blanket approval for boosters to amplify band 71.
-The WilsonPro 710i, Nextivity’s CEL-FI QUATRA 4000c, and the HiBoost Industrial 100K 5G amplify band 71; these systems require carrier approval before being commissioned.
+The WilsonPro 710i, Nextivity’s CEL-FI QUATRA 4000c, the HiBoost Industrial 100K 5G, and the HiBoost Pro25T-6s amplify band 71; these systems require carrier approval before being commissioned.

 ² Band 14 is reserved for first responder emergency services.
 The CEL-FI GO G41 FN and WilsonPro 140i amplify this band.